30-Hour Introductory Course | 370-Hour Extended Program

 Set the Stage for a Successful Cybersecurity Career

-The Cybersecurity Bootcamp will prepare you to start on the right foot and thrive in a career as a cybersecurity professional.
-Learn from industry-leading instructors in a virtual classroom setting that includes real-world cyber attack simulations, a comprehensive and immersive curriculum, industry networking opportunities, and ongoing career guidance and professional development.
+The SDSU Global Campus Cybersecurity Bootcamp, in partnership with ThriveDX, will prepare you to start on the right foot and thrive in a career as a cybersecurity professional.
+Learn from industry-leading instructors in a virtual classroom setting that includes real-world cyberattack simulations, a comprehensive and immersive curriculum, industry networking opportunities, and ongoing career guidance and professional development.

 Find a job you enjoy doing, and you will never have to work a day in your life.